manticoresoftware/manticoresearch/manual/Connecting_to_the_server/MySQL_protocol.md

 }
 ```

-Because Manticore doesn't have yet user authentication implemented make sure the MySQL port can't be accessed by anyone outside your network.
+Keep in mind that Manticore doesn't have user authentication, so make sure that the MySQL port is not accessible to anyone outside of your network.

 ### VIP connection
-A separate MySQL port can be used to perform 'VIP' connections.
-A connection to this port bypasses the thread pool and always forcibly creates a new dedicated thread.
-That's useful for managing in case of a severe overload when the server would either stall or not let you connect via a regular port.
+A separate MySQL port can be used for performing "VIP" connections.
+When connecting to this port, the thread pool is bypassed, and a new dedicated thread is always created.
+This is useful in cases of severe overload, where the server would either stall or prevent a connection through the regular port.

 ```ini
 searchd {